Headsparks: Composition and music

 Music journalist Andrew Earles characterized the album's tracks as "fuzzed-out downer anthems," calling them "a sort of advanced version of the melodic attention-getters that countered the less friendly, aggressive material on Bitch Magnet albums."
 According to Ned Raggett of AllMusic, "There's hints of Pixies, the Louisville underground, the incipient Merge scene, and even a touch of Neil Young's storming melancholia, resulting in a blend that's at once powerful, heartfelt, and anthemic almost in spite of itself."
 He described the album's opening track "Decatur" as "emotional" but "not 'emo' in any sense of the word."
 The album's style has drawn comparisons to David Gedge and the Wedding Present.
 Raggett described the singing performance of Sooyoung Park on the album as "vary[ing] between the murky and somewhat more straightforward," and characterized his application of his vocals as a "cryptic instrument, often sounding a little lost in the kick of the music."

-The album contains a cover of "New Year's" by Galaxie 500.